FarronF/limerick-council-meetings/meetings/2025/07/14-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 26th May 2025.md

 Notice of Motion submitted by Councillor E. Ryan

-**I will move at the next meeting that Limerick City and County Council call on the Minister**

-**for Housing, Local Government and Heritage, James Browne, TD, to amend the Tenant**

-**Incremental Purchase Scheme 2016/S.I.
-No. 619/2023, to allow tenants to purchase their**

-**Council house after a period of five years and not a ten-year period as is currently required.**
+**I will move at the next meeting that Limerick City and County Council call on the Ministerfor Housing, Local Government and Heritage, James Browne, TD, to amend the TenantIncremental Purchase Scheme 2016/S.I.
+No. 619/2023, to allow tenants to purchase theirCouncil house after a period of five years and not a ten-year period as is currently required.**

 The Motion was proposed by Councillor Ryan (E) and seconded by Councillor Scanlan.